-57. In the communiqué adopted at the sixth meeting of the Joint Ministerial Council, in 2017, the Government of the United Kingdom and the leaders of the overseas territories indicated that the principle of equal rights and self-determination of peoples, as enshrined in the Charter, applied to the peoples of the overseas territories.
-They reaffirmed the importance of promoting the right of the peoples of the territories to self-determination, a collective responsibility of all parts of the Government of the United Kingdom.

-58. They had committed themselves to exploring ways in which the overseas territories could maintain international support in countering hostile sovereignty claims.
-It was also stated that, for those Territories with permanent populations who wished it, the United Kingdom would continue to support their requests for removal from the list of Non-Self-Governing Territories.
-The Government of the United Kingdom and the leaders of the overseas territories agreed that the fundamental structure of their constitutional relationships had been the right one - powers were devolved to the elected Governments of the territories to the maximum extent possible consistent with the United Kingdom retaining those powers necessary to discharge its sovereign responsibilities.
-According to the administering Power, at the seventh meeting of the Joint Ministerial Council, held in London on 4 and 5 December 2018, the Government of the United Kingdom and the leaders of the overseas territories reiterated the positions reflected in the communiqué of the sixth meeting, and the United Kingdom affirmed that it would continue to engage on constitutional issues more regularly with individual Governments and representatives of overseas territories to ensure that the constitutional arrangements worked and developed effectively, to promote the best wishes of those territories and the United Kingdom.

-59. At the 7th meeting of the Special Political and Decolonization Committee (Fourth Committee), on 15 October 2018, during the seventy-third session of the General Assembly, the representative of the United Kingdom stated that the relationship of the United Kingdom with its overseas territories was a modern one based on partnership, shared values and the right of the people of each Territory to choose to remain British.
-He said that the Joint Ministerial Council was the primary forum for high-level political dialogue between the United Kingdom and the territories and was mandated to monitor and advance collective priorities, in the spirit of partnership.

-60. He went on to say that, in the communiqué adopted at the sixth meeting of the Joint Ministerial Council, the Governments of the United Kingdom and the overseas territories had confirmed their commitment to a modern political partnership based on the principle of equal rights and self-determination of peoples and their continued support for the constitutional arrangements in the territories, under which powers were devolved to the maximum extent possible consistent with British sovereignty.
-He also stated that his Government had undertaken to help the overseas territories to counter hostile sovereignty claims and to support the request of any Territory with a permanent population that wished to be removed from the list of Non-Self-Governing Territories.

-61. He stated that his Government's fundamental responsibility and objective under international law, including the Charter of the United Nations, was to ensure the security and good governance of the territories and their peoples and that territorial Governments were expected to meet the same high standards as the Government of the United Kingdom in maintaining the rule of law, respect for human rights and integrity in public life, delivering efficient public services and building strong and successful communities and were being supported by his Government in those areas.
+- 56. According to the administering Power, owing to the general election held in the United Kingdom on 12 December 2019, the seventh meeting of the United Kingdom-Overseas Territories Joint Ministerial Council was postponed until the first quarter of 2020, when the administering Power will host the representatives of the Governments of its overseas territories to discuss a wide range of policy issues, among them the departure of the United Kingdom from the European Union, environmental matters and other pressing issues. - 57.
+At the 7th meeting of the Special Political and Decolonization Committee (Fourth Committee), on 15 October 2019, during the seventy-fourth session of the General Assembly, the representative of the United Kingdom stated that the relationship of the United Kingdom with its overseas territories was a modern one based on partnership, shared values and the right of the people of each Territory to choose to remain British.
+She added that the Joint Ministerial Council was the primary forum for annual high-level political dialogue between the United Kingdom and the overseas territories and had a mandate to monitor and advance collective priorities, in the spirit of partnership. - 58.
+She went on to say that, in the communiqué adopted at the sixth meeting of the Joint Ministerial Council, the Governments of the United Kingdom and the overseas territories had reiterated their commitment to a modern political partnership and their continued support for the constitutional arrangements in the territories, under which powers were devolved to the maximum extent possible consistent with British sovereignty. - 59.
+She stated that her Government's fundamental responsibility and objective under international law, including the Charter of the United Nations, was to ensure the security and good governance of the territories and their peoples and that territorial Governments were expected to meet the same high standards as the Government of the United Kingdom in maintaining the rule of law, respect for human rights and integrity in public life, delivering efficient public services and building strong and successful communities and were being supported by her Government in those areas.
+She explained that her Government was fully committed to involving all overseas territories in the negotiations on leaving the European Union.
+To that end, the administering Power had established a joint ministerial committee on European Union negotiations to discuss the priorities of overseas territories.